ForceDrift/baitcast/README.md

 baitcast is a high-performance **C++26 structured concurrency library**.
 It gives you header-only building blocks for composing asynchronous work with coroutines:

-Everything is header-only, allocation-free core data structures included, and the public types use C++26 concepts and `constexpr` throughout.

 > Try it out on [Compiler Explorer](https://godbolt.org/z/dummy-baitcast) *(placeholder
 > link — real example coming soon)*.